apache/age/README.md

 ```
 <h4>
-&nbsp;Install From Source Code
+&nbsp;Installation From Source Code
 </h4>

 You can <a href="https://www.postgresql.org/ftp/source/"> download the Postgres </a> source code and install your own instance of Postgres.
-You can read instructions on how to install from source code for different versions on the <a href="https://www.postgresql.org/docs/11/installation.html">official Postgres Website.</a>
+You can read instructions on how to install from source code for different versions on the <a href="https://www.postgresql.org/docs/13/installation.html">official Postgres Website.</a>

 <h4><img width="20" src="/img/tux.svg"><img width="20" src="/img/apple.svg"> &nbsp;Install AGE on Linux and MacOS
 </h4>

-Clone the <a href="https://github.com/apache/age">github repository</a> or download the<a href="https://github.com/apache/age/releases">download an official release.
+Clone the <a href="https://github.com/apache/age">github repository</a> or download the <a href="https://github.com/apache/age/releases">download an official release.
 </a>
 Run the pg_config utility and check the version of PostgreSQL.
-Currently, only PostgreSQL versions 11, 12 and 13 are supported.
-If you have any other version of Postgres, you will need to install PostgreSQL version 11, 12, or 13.
+Currently, only PostgreSQL versions 11, 12, 13, & 14 are supported.
+If you have any other version of Postgres, you will need to install PostgreSQL version 11, 12, 13, or 14.
 <br>

 ```bash